theilem/uavSim/README.md

 ## Introduction

 This repository contains an implementation of the double deep Q-learning (DDQN) approach to control a UAV on a coverage path planning or data harvesting from IoT sensors mission, including global-local map processing.
-The corresponding paper ["UAV Path Planning using Global and Local Map Information with Deep Reinforcement Learning"](https://arxiv.org/abs/2010.06917) is available on arXiv.
+The corresponding paper ["UAV Path Planning using Global and Local Map Information with Deep Reinforcement Learning"](https://ieeexplore.ieee.org/abstract/document/9659413) is available on IEEExplore.
+A multi-agent version can be found in ["uav_data_harvesting"](https://github.com/hbayerlein/uav_data_harvesting)

-Earlier conference versions ["UAV Coverage Path Planning under Varying Power Constraints using Deep Reinforcement Learning"](https://arxiv.org/abs/2003.02609) and ["UAV Path Planning for Wireless Data Harvesting: A Deep Reinforcement Learning Approach"](https://arxiv.org/abs/2007.00544) are also available on arXiv and are to be presented at IEEE/RSJ IROS 2020 and IEEE Globecom 2020, respectively.

 For questions, please contact Mirco Theile via email mirco.theile@tum.de.
 Please also note that due to github's new naming convention, the 'master' branch is now called 'main' branch.